History of the Sego Lily

 The Inspiration of the Utah State Flower, Sego Lily

-The Department of Justice's Office of Violence Against Women Programs awarded significant federal funding to SLCAD in 2007.
-This funding was used to serve Deaf communities in nine rural counties in Utah.
-SLCAD has consistently dedicated itself to assisting Deaf, Hard of Hearing, and Deaf-Blind individuals and providers in Utah's most remote areas.
-This award enabled SLCAD to hire paid staff to focus on the Rural Grant goals and provide services to victims in rural Utah.
+The year 2007 marked a significant turning point for SLCAD.
+The Department of Justice's Office of Violence Against Women Programs awarded substantial federal funding to the organization.
+This funding was a game-changer, enabling SLCAD to expand its reach and services to Deaf communities in nine rural counties in Utah.
+The impact of this grant was profound; it allowed SLCAD to hire paid staff and focus on the Rural Grant goals, thereby enhancing its ability to provide services to victims in rural Utah.

-The Department of Justice's Office of Violence Against Women Programs awarded significant federal funding to SLCAD in 2007.
-This funding was used to serve Deaf communities in nine rural counties in Utah.
-SLCAD has consistently dedicated itself to assisting Deaf, Hard of Hearing, and Deaf-Blind individuals and providers in Utah's most remote areas.
-This award enabled SLCAD to hire paid staff to focus on the Rural Grant goals and provide services to victims in rural Utah.
+The year 2007 marked a significant turning point for SLCAD.
+The Department of Justice's Office of Violence Against Women Programs awarded substantial federal funding to the organization.
+This funding was a game-changer, enabling SLCAD to expand its reach and services to Deaf communities in nine rural counties in Utah.
+The impact of this grant was profound; it allowed SLCAD to hire paid staff and focus on the Rural Grant goals, thereby enhancing its ability to provide services to victims in rural Utah.

 Stephanie Lowder Mathis Joins